 Start by asking yourself what you’re really good at, what you’d like to do, what are your best skills, and what are your weaknesses.
 If you’re more analytical rather than creative, you may want to pursue a career in SEO or PPC.
 If you enjoy developing connections with other people, you may be better off in a Social Media Marketer position.

-In fact, such a complex role would allow you to acquire a wealth of experience rather quickly.
+A complex role would allow you to acquire a wealth of experience.
 This could be an excellent starting point for a fruitful career in the narrower topic of your choice.
 Pick the right cv builder and create a resume that clearly defines your capabilities.

 Here are some of the most powerful digital marketing skills and tools you ought to master: content marketing WordPress, search engine marketing (Google Ads), search engine optimisation (Ahrefs, SEMRush, GSC), conversion rate optimisation (Google Tag Manager).